The Central America Volcanic Arc: A Geological Marvel

 Over the past three centuries, the Central America Volcanic Arc has witnessed more than 200 eruptions.
 Some volcanoes along the arc exhibit near-permanent activity, releasing gases, emitting ash clouds, and occasionally unleashing lava flows.
 Periodically, more powerful and destructive eruptions interrupt the relatively gentle volcanic activity.

-Strategically, the large and densely populated capitals of Guatemala, El Salvador, Nicaragua, and Costa Rica are located in proximity to these volcanoes.
-This geographical proximity underscores the intricate relationship between human settlements and the dynamic volcanic landscape.
+Strategically, the large and densely populated capitals of Guatemala, El Salvador, Nicaragua, and Costa Rica are located near these volcanoes.
+This proximity underscores the intricate relationship between human settlements and the dynamic volcanic landscape.

 Active Volcanoes in the Present Epoch